VaibhavDachewar/asic-design-class/README.md

-LAB1 -
+ASIC DESIGN CLASS LABS

-TASK1 - Create a C program and compile it using GCC and then verify the output.
+LAB 1a - Create a C program and compile it using GCC and then verify the output.

 Steps to be followed -